Analysis | Why Chad Wolf’s awareness of the Republican convention naturalization event matters

 Second, a few hours before the ceremony aired during the second night of the convention, Trump announced that he was nominating Wolf to fill the position which he’s now occupying on an acting basis.
 Trump’s support of Wolf’s performance in the role is not a new development, but the proposed promotion’s proximity to Wolf’s appearance in support of Trump’s reelection is noteworthy.

 That nomination, incidentally, might resolve a lingering problem for Wolf: The Government Accountability Office determined this month that Wolf and another top DHS official were not legally holding their positions.
-When former DHS secretary Kirstjen Nielsen resigned in early 2019 — a few months after she was involved in Trump’s Oval Office naturalization ceremony — subsequent appointments to lead the department, including Wolf’s, violated the Vacancies Reform Act, according to the GAO.
+When Homeland Security Secretary Kirstjen Nielsen resigned in early 2019 — a few months after she was involved in Trump’s Oval Office naturalization ceremony — subsequent appointments to lead the department, including Wolf’s, violated the Vacancies Reform Act, according to the GAO.

-Wolf's participation the event at the White House was, according to Wolf, part of his duties as the head of the department.
-DHS is also responsible for things like the Federal Emergency Management Administration, which spent last week preparing for the arrival of Hurricane Laura on the Gulf Coast.
-Wolf's Twitter feed was heavily focused on the approaching storms last week, and he participated in a briefing at FEMA on Tuesday.
+Wolf’s participation the event at the White House was, according to Wolf, part of his duties as the head of the department.
+The DHS is also responsible for things like the Federal Emergency Management Administration, which spent last week preparing for the arrival of Hurricane Laura on the Gulf Coast.
+Wolf’s Twitter feed was heavily focused on the approaching storms last week, and he had participated in a briefing at FEMA on Tuesday.
 But he also found time for that quiet, unannounced stop at the White House.

 Again, maybe Wolf didn’t know that the naturalization ceremony would be used at the Republican convention.
 The immigrants themselves apparently didn’t.
 But the body of evidence suggests both that he did and that he was uninterested in making that clear to ABC’s Karl.
 Denying that awareness might offer some protection from questions about the Hatch Act, but it raises a number of additional questions.